COVID-19: Keep calm and wash your hands.

 7. What should we do to prepare?

 Most importantly, don’t panic.
 As Prof. Caitlin Rivers at the Johns Hopkins Center for Health Security reminds us, now that testing is ramping up we are going to see more cases.
 This is normal and exactly what we need to do public-health-wise to control the outbreak.
 And also, don’t run out and buy masks, see current CDC recommendations.
-They don’t really protect the public and are desperately needed by health care workers.
+They don’t really protect the public [note from Jan 2022: I’ve left this here as an honest record of the things I said and felt we knew at the time, but we now know how critically important high-filtration masks are at stopping transmission.
+Nevertheless, we were faced with a severe shortage at the time, which is partly what motivated this comment.] and are desperately needed by health care workers.
 For example, news reports suggest that stores in Colorado are already sold out of masks (and that state doesn’t have any reported cases yet).

 What can you do?